virgs/minesweeper-ai/README.md

 ## Goals

 1. [**To write an artificial intelligence agent that can play any of the minesweeper better than I do**](#artificial-intelligence).
 Ideally, it would have to be better than I. Modesty aside, this wouldn't be an easy task, since, as I mentioned earlier, I've been practicing it through most of my life.
-Once there is no way to ensure that (not that I'm THAT good), but this is something hard to measure if you put the time factor aside (not fair to compare the time to solve a board between a human and a machine, right?).
+There is no way to ensure that (not that I'm THAT good), but this is something hard to measure if you put the time factor aside (not fair to compare the time to solve a board between a human and a machine, right?).
 So, I slightly changed the goal to be: **have a better win rate than the numbers found on [minesweeper.online](https://minesweeper.online/statistics)**.
 Check the [results](#results) at the end to verify if this goal was achieved.

-As I always do, a lot of different side-goals came with this project.
+As I always do, a lot of different side goals came with this project.
 Among them:

 2. [Study webworkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers)
 3. [Study WebAssembly](https://webassembly.org/) with [AssemblyScript](https://www.assemblyscript.org/)
 4. [Study Pinia 🍍](https://pinia.vuejs.org/)
-5. Last but not least important. **To have fun**.
+5. Last but not least: **to have fun**.
 Yay!

 ## Minesweeper